victoralfred/mtls_lib/bindings/go/README.md

 - `Context` is safe for concurrent use after creation
 - `Conn` and `Listener` are NOT safe for concurrent use
 - Use separate `Conn` instances for different goroutines
-- `EventMetrics` is thread-safe for concurrent reads and writes
+- `EventMetrics` methods (ConnectionSuccessRate, AverageConnectDuration, etc.) are thread-safe
+- Direct field access to `EventMetrics` fields should only be done when `Record()` is not being called concurrently

 ## Examples